andystewart999/ha_transportnsw/README.md

 * route_filter: filter out journeys that don't have the provided text in either 'origin line name' or 'short origin line name'.
 The default is no filter.
 * include_realtime_location: whether to include the realtime location of each journey's vehicle, assuming it is available.
 The default is True.
 * include_alerts:  whether to return alerts related to that journey.
 The default is 'none' - if a severity is specified, then alerts of that severity or higher are returned.
 * alert_types: if ```include_alerts``` is something other than 'none', a list of what kind of alerts to include.
-See the list below for options, if this list isn't included then the default is all alert types
+See the list below for options, if this setting isn't included then the default is all alert types
 * return_info: defines the level of detail that the sensor should include.
 Valid options are basic, medium and verbose - the default is medium.
-* api_key: your Transport NSW API key

 ### transport_type filters
 ```